farahzak/E-commerce/README.md

 ---

 ## Conclusion
 This case study demonstrates not only how data can inform tactical retail decisions — but also how close analysis of geography, seasonality, pricing, and purchasing behavior can support strategic allocation decisions.
-The framework here aligns with analytics used by CPG manufacturing, retailers, and consulting agencies like NielsenIQ to drive category planning, assortment strategy, and retail execution.
+The framework here aligns with analytics used by CPG manufacturers, retailers, and consulting agencies like NielsenIQ to drive category planning, assortment strategy, and retail execution.

 ---